convissor/new_york_state_of_health_spreadsheet/README.md

 * `./scrub_raw_html_details_login.sh <sub-directory>`
 * `./extract_details_login.php <sub-directory>`
 * Your results can be found in the `data/<sub-directory>.csv` file
-* Examine examine the file's data using your software of choice (spreadsheet, database, etc)
+* Examine the file's data using your software of choice (spreadsheet, database, etc)
 * Rejoice!
-(Well, as much one can while analyzing dozens and dozens of health insurance plans. `:)`)
+(Well, as much as one can while analyzing dozens and dozens of health insurance plans. `:)`)

 ## Independent